 A term that has been thrown around in the crypto communities noticeably as of late is cloud mining.
 This phenomenon seems to have taken over the cryptocurrency mining world – every day, more and more people seem to pitch into the activity that is cloud mining.
 Because of this, it is becoming progressively harder to mine certain specific crypto coins.
 That’s why today I want to tell you about Litecoin cloud mining.

 We’ll start from the definitions – what’s Litecoin and what’s cloud mining.
 I’ll tell you about Litecoin’s benefits and why it’s worth mining in the first place.
 After that, we’ll cover some of the most popular places where people tend to go when thinking about cloud mining Litecoin.

 What is Litecoin?

-Litecoin is a decentralized crypto which has its own blockchain.
-Being decentralized means that it doesn’t belong to any one specific person or organization – it has no central leader.
+Litecoin is decentralized crypto which has its blockchain.
+Being decentralized means that it doesn’t belong to anyone specific person or organization – it has no central leader.

-Litecoin is open source, which means that anyone and everyone can contribute to the coins wellbeing and its development.
+Litecoin is an open source, which means that anyone and everyone can contribute to the coins’ wellbeing and its development.